 Swap out your usual wine glasses for some seasonally-themed ones.

 One of the easiest ways to update your home for fall?
 Simply sub in some seasonal stemware—or, in this case, some stemless ware—for your usual wine glasses!

 Or trade in your china for an autumnal set instead.

-If you’re eager to give your kitchen some fall vibes without overwhelming a small space, start by adding some china featuring seasonal prints.
-These gilded harvest plates, for instance, will give your table a subtle fall feel.
+If you're eager to give your kitchen some fall vibes without overwhelming a small space, start by adding some plates featuring seasonal themes.
+These pumpkin plates, for instance, will give your table a subtle fall feel.